-It should also be pointed out that the Board of Directors, in its meeting in September, 2020, approved a skills matrix for the Board that is in line with the best practices in corporate governance, and this has proved to be useful in promoting variety on the Board.
-In this context, it should be noted the strengthening of the strategic profiles which resulted from the new arrivals on the Board this year.
+It should also be pointed out that the Board of Directors, in its meeting in September, 2021, assessed and updated the skill matrix for the Board, that is in line with the best practices in corporate governance.
+This skill matrix has been considered in the renewals of directors that have occurred during the year, which has resulted in a reinforcement of the technical profiles and relation with investors.